joelparkerhenderson/versioning/README.md

   * Do I need to upgrade this to be secure?

 A version identifier is typically a complex data type made up of iterable data types.

-A version identifier isn't typically a simple string, nor a simple number.
+  * A version identifier isn't typically a simple string, nor a simple number.

-Some version identifier conventions use numbers:
+  * A version identifier is also known as a version number, even though it's not really a number.

+Examples:

-  * Such as "1.2.3" to indicate major version 1, minor version 2, micro version 3.
+  * A string of numbers and dots, such as "1.2.3", to indicate major version 1, minor version 2, micro version 3.

-Some version identifier conventions use a date:
+  * An incrementing number, such as "123", to indicate the 123rd release or build.

+  * A keyword, such as "alpha" to indicate an alpha-testing release.

-  * Such as "2016-12-31" to indicate the publication date of 2016, December 31st.
+  * A date, such as "2016-12-31" to indicate the publication date of 2016, December 31st.

-Some version identifier conventions use text:

-  * Such as "alpha" to indicate an alpha test release, "pre" to indicate a pre-release, "rc" to indicate a release candidate.
+  * A hash, such as "a7ac99da44892ef15fe15d7ad2d22d292d9d2a85" to indicate a git commit.

-  * These strings may mean different things in different libraries, based on their release processes.

-  * These strings may not mean exactly the same thing in different software packages, yet there are widely accepted conventions, such as "rc" meaning a release candidate, and "rc0" meaning the first release candidate.

-  * Even a custom enumeration that holds values such as “alpha”, “beta”, "pre", “rc”, isnt just a string, but an enumerated type, meant to convey meaning.
-The fact that they are serialised into a format that happens to be readable and parsable, is besides the point.

-A version identifier is also known as a version number, even though it's not really a number.
+## Types of version changes

-### Bug
+### Bug fix change

 A bug is any deviation in actual behaviour from what the documentation says.

   * If a program isn't documented, then its code implicitly fills the role of documentation.
-This does mean that a bug fix may be considered a breaking change.

-### Bug fix

 A bug fix is a program change that brings the actual behavior into line with the expected behavior.

+  * If a prgram isn't documented, and the bug isn't about some kind of externally documented area, then a bug fix might be considered a breaking change by some people.

 ### Non-breaking change